3 Best Hiking Trails in Madison, WI

 Since 1964

-Cherokee Marsh Conservation Park is an elegant wetland covering 2,000 acres, featuring trails and boardwalks for visitors to explore.
-The park is the largest wetland in Dane County.
+Cherokee Marsh Conservation Park is an elegant wetland that covers 2,000 acres and features trails and boardwalks for visitors to explore.
 The total length of the trails is 4.4 miles, with an elevation gain of 137 feet.
-The trail system is composed of several loop trails.
+This trail system is composed of several loop trails.
 Each year, thousands of students visit the park for environmental education.
-The North Unit has 2.6 miles of trails, a boardwalk, and two observation decks, allowing visitors to walk across the marsh in several park areas.
-Cherokee Marsh Conservation Park has many picturesque spots where visitors can enjoy marsh, prairie, and river views.
+The North Unit has 2.6 miles of trails, a boardwalk, and two observation decks that allow visitors to walk across the marsh in several park areas.
+Cherokee Marsh Conservation Park also includes a diverse array of picturesque spots where visitors can enjoy marsh, prairie, and river views.
 Shorter loop options are also available.
-The park offers free monthly guided nature walks and year-round open restrooms.
+The park also provides public restrooms, wheelchair-accessible entrances, and kid-friendly hikes for added comfort.

 Reviews | Play Video | Write a Review